Position: Dean; Professor, Music

-As Dean at Shenandoah Conservatory, Stepniak oversees a dynamic community: a higher education unit of over 120 faculty and close to 750 undergraduate and graduate students enrolled in 28 degree programs; an Arts Academy serving approximately 1,200 students; a performance season and venues serving over 28,000 patrons each year; and 52 operational budgets.
-Since beginning his work as dean in 2009, Stepniak has been privileged to work with Conservatory faculty and students and broader University leadership in radically increasing the Conservatory’s profile while simultaneously strengthening its historical commitment to providing an exceptionally nurturing community for young artists.
+As Dean of Shenandoah Conservatory, Stepniak oversees a dynamic community: a higher education unit of over 120 faculty and close to 750 undergraduate and graduate students enrolled in 28 degree programs; the Shenandoah Conservatory Arts Academy serving approximately 1,200 students; a performance season and venues serving over 28,000 patrons each year; and 52 operational budgets.
+Since beginning his work as dean in 2009, Stepniak has been privileged to work with conservatory faculty and students and broader university leadership in radically increasing the conservatory’s profile while simultaneously strengthening its historical commitment to providing an exceptionally nurturing community for young artists.

 As a soloist and chamber musician, Stepniak has performed in major concert halls and venues in 11 countries, been featured on National Public Radio, recorded for the Centaur Records label, performed frequently with the Mendelssohn Piano Trio, as a member of the National Philharmonic String Quartet, the Contemporary Music Forum, and the Razumovsky String Quartet, and has collaborated with various leading chamber musicians, ranging from Ann Schein, Earl Carlyss, and Lory Wallfisch, to Arlo Guthrie.
 Papers such as The Washington Post have referred to his playing as tremendously poised and transcendent.